|Testing Deaf Students in an Age of Accountability

 These noted educators and researchers employ experiences from Massachusetts, Delaware, Maryland, North Carolina, Illinois and California to support their findings about the dilemma facing deaf students and their teachers.
 They assess the intent and flexibility of federal law; achievement data regarding deaf students; potential accommodations and universal design to make tests more accessible; possible alternatives for deaf students not ready for conventional assessments; accounts of varying degrees of cooperation and conflict between schools and state education departments; and the day-to-day efforts of teachers and school administrators to help deaf students measure up to the new standards.
 By presenting these wide-ranging insights together, Testing Deaf Students in an Age of Accountability provides a unique opportunity to create genuine means to educate deaf students for the only test that matters, that of life.

-Robert C. Johnson is former Research Editor at the Gallaudet Research Institute, Washington, DC.
+Robert C. Johnson is the former research editor at the Gallaudet Research Institute.

-Ross E. Mitchell is Assistant Professor in the School of Education at University of Redlands, Redlands, CA.
+Ross E. Mitchell is an assistant professor in the School of Education at the University of Redlands.